lisabronwyn/tetris-tutorial/doc/drawing.md

 it only draws in the center fourth of the tile.
-The colors we use (`#555` and `#888`) are [hexadecimal representations](https://en.wikipedia.org/wiki/Web_colors#Hex_triplet) of the amount of Red, Green and Blue (RGB colors) in the color.
+The colors we use (`#555` and `#888`) are [hexadecimal representations](https://en.wikipedia.org/wiki/Web_colors#Hex_triplet) of the amount of Red, Green, and Blue (RGB colors) in the color.
 The higher the number, the more of that color.
 When `R = G = B`, we get gray, and the higher the number, the lighter the gray (in RGB, adding all colors together at full intensity gives white).